Click HERE for the Word-file

 Formal aspects

-Working Papers need to be submitted via email to your Chair no later than October 15th.
+Working Papers need to be submitted via email to your Chair.
 He/She will pass it on to you.

 They will be published on the MUNOG website.
 When submitted the Chairs check and give feedback before the conference.